jonas-ino/SeF-assessment-4-group-104-/README.md

 - birthDate and address will be formatted by and selected through an API
 - birthDate will be selected through date picker
 - address can only be selected after the user has picked from an auto filling address search engine
+- verify name assumes that the person only has one first and last name that has no special characters
+- when the user causes an error it does not immediatly end the session but instead just makes them redo it again

 updatePersonalDetails Assumptions:
 - New details follow the same assumptions and restrictions as addPerson